Karan-Palan/musicblocks-v4/modules/masonry/src/stack/README.md

 ## Factory Function

-### Methods
+### -Methods

 - `createStackNode(brick: BrickModelData | BrickModelExpression | BrickModelStatement |
 BrickModelBlock): IStackNode`: Creates a StackNode based on the given brick type.

 ---

 **Note:** Intrinsic properties are set in the constructor and cannot be modified once instantiated.
 They are accessible using getters.

 **Note:** Private methods are for internal use within the Stack class and should not be accessed directly from outside.

 ---